Emmaus Has Changed, and so Have We!

 It was at that point that my life began to change dramatically.
 The Bible describes this change in John chapter 5, verse 24, “Verily, verily, I say unto you, He that heareth my word, and believeth on him that sent me, hath everlasting life, and shall not come into condemnation; but is passed from death unto life.”
 This is what had happened in my life.

 My wife and I looked for a Bible-preaching church closer to home and found the Lehigh Valley Baptist Church, just around the corner from our store.
 We began attending on Sunday nights.
-Two months later, on November 22nd, my wife, Linda, surrendered her life to the Lord and was saved. (“Saved” is a Biblical term referring to the forgiveness of sins by God and the rescue of a person from the power and penalty of that sin.
-This is God’s requirement for everlasting life, and being saved is another way of saying a person has been born again.)
+Two months later, on November 22nd, my wife, Linda, surrendered her life to the Lord and was saved.

 I had started drinking and smoking while in the military and continued over the years.
 The Lord took away all desire that I had for alcohol and tobacco after I surrendered my life to Him, and I quit both habits.
 We were both baptized soon after Linda’s conversion and joined the Lehigh Valley Baptist Church.